... Coaching Shared Knowledge Dismiss

 As Jonathan Wilson points out in his excellent book “Inverting the Pyramid“, tactical changes in football followed a trend of adding more players to the defensive line.
 The back three evolved to a back four and then to a back four with a libero sweeping in behind the defensive unit.

-A back three was successfully re-introduced by Argentina Manager Carlos Bilardo.
-He led his country to the 1986 FIFA World Cup playing a 3-5-2 system, and devised the formation to include playmaker Diego Maradonna into a defensively focused approach.
+Playing with back 3 was successfully re-introduced by Argentina Manager Carlos Bilardo.
+He led his country to the 1986 FIFA World Cup playing a 3-5-2 system and devised the formation to include playmaker Diego Maradonna in a defensively focused approach.

 The revered Argentinian Coach, Marcelo Bielsa, experimented with the formation at Newell”s Old Boys in the early 1990″s.
 He guided the side to the Argentine Primera División title and the 1992 Copa Libertadores Final, in which they lost on penalties to Brazilian side São Paulo.